 Need to travel back and forth between Manhattan and Brooklyn for two weddings in one night?
 Your bride demanding a wedding cake be delivered with almost-no notice?
 Did you just discover Malcolm Doyle, the romantic writer of your dreams, is a cynic named Kevin?
 No time to fret.
-You've got to be a nimble, negotiating, little ninja during your tenure as bridesmaid.
-Go with the flow and do whatever's necessarily to the keep the wedding on track — just don't abide any pervy cab drivers, please.
+You've got to be a nimble, negotiating little ninja during your tenure as a bridesmaid.
+Go with the flow and do whatever's necessary to the keep the wedding on track—just don't abide by any pervy cab drivers, please.

 3. Avoid Getting Blindsided

-Clear communication between you and the bride should be priority uno as a bridesmaid, and be honest with her.
+Clear communication between you and the bride should be priority number one as a bridesmaid and be honest with her.
 If Jane had shared her true feelings with Tess about protecting their mother's wedding dress, maybe her heart wouldn't have been cut up like lace when Tess sprung on her that a fragmented garment was all that was left of their mom's original gown.
-Oh, and we mean this in a literal sense too!
-Jane learned real quick that a bouquet toss can get downright nasty, so keep your eyes on your perfis at all times.

 4. Find an Ally in the Altar Line-Up

 Remember Casey?
-Jane's borderline-shitshow of a best friend who you hoped would show up in every scene because Judy Greer is a comedic fairy princess?
-Whether you're in need a gym buddy, a venting partner, or an emergency contact, it's nice to have someone else who's standing by the bride's side on your side as well.
-If you need a tactic for making friends, you could try Jane's bridesmaid gift kit — which included a shawl, Visine, Tylenol, a pair of earrings, and a promise to "fix" Casey's hair before the wedding photos.
+Jane's borderline-trainwreck of a best friend who you hoped would show up in every scene because Judy Greer is a comedic fairy princess?
+Whether you're in need of a gym buddy, a venting partner, or an emergency contact, it's nice to have someone else who's standing by the bride's side on your side as well.
+If you need a tactic for making friends, you could try Jane's bridesmaid gift kit—which included a shawl, Visine, Tylenol, a pair of earrings, and a promise to "fix" Casey's hair before the wedding photos.

 5. Check the Room Before Dramatic Outbursts

 Explosive F-bombs screamed at the top of your lungs really kill a romantic vibe.
-They did at that 50th anniversary party Jane epically interrupted, and they will during any sort of wedding-related event.
-If you need a cathartic release, find an empty space or maybe a new workout — perhaps one where you punch something...
+They did at that 50th-anniversary party Jane epically interrupted, and they will during any sort of wedding-related event.
+If you need a cathartic release, find an empty space or maybe a new workout—perhaps one where you can punch something.

 6. Prepare for Overly Opinionated Guests